Nitrous Oxide (Laughing Gas)

 - to promote patient welfare and safety.
 For many children, oral conscious sedation is a pleasant and positive experience

 For a small percent of patients, oral conscious sedation may be ineffective due to their extensive dental needs and/or inadequate response to oral sedative medications.
-Under these circumstances, a deeper sedation such as IV Sedation or General Anesthesia may be recommended.
+Under these circumstances, General Anesthesia may be recommended.

 For some patients with complex medical conditions, extensive dental needs or failed oral conscious sedation, it may be necessary, based on the recommendation of your child’s physician, that their treatment would best be completed in a hospital setting under general anesthesia.
 In this case, the Doctors would refer you to the appropriate facility.